 Kingston City Council here

-If your dog is already insured - for example by Woolworth's Pet Insurance - you can NOT transfer that insurance into your name sadly.
+Frankston City Council here If you can, get your new dogs medical records sent to your vet If your dog is already insured - for example by Woolworth's Pet Insurance - you can NOT transfer that insurance into your name sadly.
 I was told that it could be done if you are a family member (of the original owner) but otherwise have to take out a whole new policy which is not ideal if the dog already has pre-existing issues.
+Please feel free to ask questions over in our Facebook Group and you MUST post photos of your new family member!

 Not getting an older dog but getting a puppy?
 Go to this article for some great tips!